FreckleIOT/DataEngChallenge/README.md

 5. Using the geohashes, determine if there clusters of people at any point in this dataset.
 If so, how many people and how close are they?
 6. Write any findings into a local parquet format file for later use.
 7. *Bonus*: Conduct any additional analysis that might give a hint about the behaviour of the IDFAs in the data set.

+Please complete as much of the assignment as you have time for.
+How long you had time to spend on the challenge and your experience will be considered.
+Have some fun with it!